INVESTIGATION / RESEARCH

 Controlling lumpy skin disease depends mainly on vaccination and vector control.
 Capripoxviruses are cross-reactive within the genus.
 Consequently, it is possible to protect cattle against LSD using strains of capripoxvirus derived from sheep or goats in the vaccine 7.
 Live attenuated strains of capripoxvirus vaccines have been explicitly used for the control of LSD 8.
 According to these, there are three types of vaccine used against lumpy skin disease, attenuated LSDV (Lumpy Skin Disease) vaccines which provide good protection in cattle, attenuated SPPV (Sheep pox virus) vaccines which have been used in cattle against LSDV in those regions where LSD and SPP are both present as it believed in providing partial protection against lumpy skin disease, and Attenuated Gorgan GTPV vaccine containing GTPV Gorgan strain, this vaccine has been used in those countries where GTP and LSD overlap 9, 10.
 However, it is recommended to carry out evaluation trials using the most susceptible breeds before introducing a vaccine strain for vaccination into the field.

-In Egypt, the control of LSD was applied by vaccination of cattle with SPPVusing a Romanian strain for a long time which proved to partially tackle the LSD outbreaks with partial cross-protection with some notices on its duration of immunity as a recommendation for revaccination after 8 months 11, and recently live attenuated LSDV vaccines containing Neethling strain were introduced to be used in Egypt.
+In Egypt, the control of LSD was applied by vaccination of cattle with SPPV using a Romanian strain for long time which proved to partially tackle the LSD outbreaks with partial cross protection with some notices on its duration of immunity as recommendation for revaccination after 8 months 11, and recently live attenuated LSDV vaccines containing Neethling strain were introduced to be use in Egypt.